-It is also essential to manufacturing paint, paper and rubber along with scores of other products.
+It is also essential for manufacturing paint, paper, rubber, and other products’ scores.

-Additionally, it has many uses in health and personal care applications, and it is an excellent addition to your garden insect control arsenal.
+Additionally, it has many uses in health and personal care applications and is an excellent addition to your garden insect control arsenal.

 In this article, we share information on using kaolin in the garden.
 Read on to learn more.